DeFi Technologies Inc. (DEFT) Shareholders Who Lost Money Have Opportunity to Lead Securities Fraud Lawsuit

-BENSALEM, Pa., Dec.
-15, 2025 /PRNewswire/ -- The Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against DeFi Technologies Inc. ("DeFi" or the "Company") (NASDAQ: DEFT).
+LOS ANGELES, Dec.
+16, 2025 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with losses related to DeFi Technologies Inc. ("DeFi" or the "Company") (NASDAQ: DEFT) have opportunity to lead the securities fraud class action lawsuit.

-IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN DEFI TECHNOLOGIES INC. (DEFT), CONTACT THE LAW OFFICES OF HOWARD G. SMITH BEFORE JANUARY 30, 2026 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.
+IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN DEFI TECHNOLOGIES INC. (DEFT), CLICK HERE BEFORE JANUARY 30, 2026 (THE LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.

 What Is The Lawsuit About?